 - Beat the cream cheese with both sugars and the salt until smooth.It's important that the cream cheese is completely room temperature so it can incorporate properly without any lumps.
 You can do this in a stand mixer on medium-low speed, or you can just do it by hand.455 g (16 oz) Cream Cheese, 150 g (¾ cup) Caster Sugar, 50 g (¼ cup) Light Brown Sugar, ½ tsp (teaspoon) Salt

-- Beat in the eggs one at a time, then add the egg yolk and vanilla and beat until smooth.3 Large Eggs, 1 Large Egg Yolk, 1 tsp Vanilla Extract
+- Beat in the eggs one at a time, at low speed, then add the egg yolk and vanilla and beat until smooth.3 Large Eggs, 1 Large Egg Yolk, 1 tsp Vanilla Extract

 - Gradually pour in the cream while mixing slowly until totally incorporated.
 Scrape down the sides of the bowl.180 ml (¾ cup) Double Cream